 Deployed over 1,540 miles of dark fiber, the FLR network infrastructure provides for a dedicated statewide communications facility linking major nodes located in Pensacola, Crestview, Tallahassee, Tampa, Winter Haven, Miami, Orlando, Gainesville, Melbourne, Ft.
 Lauderdale and Jacksonville.

 The foundation of the infrastructure is a dense wave division multiplexing (DWDM)-based optical footprint using optical wavelength systems from multiple vendors with a capacity of 40 channels per fiber pair.
-Each channel wavelength can support transmission up to 100 billion bits per second (100 Gbps).
+Each channel wavelength can support transmission up to 400 billion bits per second (400 Gbps).

-On top of the optical infrastructure is built an Ethernet based MPLS transport facility which provides for Internet, Internet2 and high speed IPv4 and IPv6 transit between participants.
+On top of the optical infrastructure is built an Ethernet based MPLS transport facility which provides for Internet, Internet2, and high-speed IPv4 and IPv6 transit between participants.
 Additionally, private layer 2 or layer 3 services (VPN) may be provisioned.

 The network operations center is hosted at the University of Florida.
-For more information, see the FLR NOC website.

 Dynamic Bandwidth Allocation